-early 14c., "to turn upside down, to overthrow," from over- + Middle English whelmen "to turn upside down" (see whelm).
-Meaning "to submerge completely" is mid-15c.
+mid-14c., overwhelmen, "to turn upside down, overthrow, knock over," from over- + Middle English whelmen "to turn upside down" (see whelm).
+Meaning "to submerge completely" is early 15c.
 Perhaps the connecting notion is a boat, etc., washed over, and overset, by a big wave.
 Figurative sense of "to bring to ruin" is attested from 1520s.
 Related: Overwhelmed; overwhelming; overwhelmingly.